theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 The court dismissed the claim that the hijab was an essential religious practice in Islam.

 In October, the two-judge Bench of the Supreme Court had a split verdict{{< sidenote theprintteamDivergenceOpinionFull2022 >}}‘Divergence in opinion’ — Full text of Supreme Court’s split judgement in Hijab ban case ([ThePrint](https://theprint.in/judiciary/divergence-in-opinion-full-text-of-supreme-courts-split-judgement-in-hijab-ban-case/1166211/)){{< /sidenote >}} on whether the girls should be allowed to wear a hijab.
+The issue remains undecided from the legal angle as of writing this article.

 ## Iran's take on the hijab